 My music pastor can encourage me in worship.
 He can direct the focus of my worship within the confines of a music set, and within the boundaries of our relationship.
-He leads as an example of worship, but, he doesn’t lead me.
+He leads as an example of worship, but, he doesn’t lead me in it.
 By God’s grace, I have been given the personal responsibility to train my worship on the One Who is worthy.

 Friends.
 Your heart may not echo the cry of mine in this regard, but I challenge you to be willing to allow the truth of God’s word to change that.
 Consider this: as you dive into God’s word this week, pay special attention to the use of the word “worship” and the actions worship is associated with.